IBM/universal-connectors/filter-plugin/logstash-filter-postgres-ibmcloud-guardium/README.md

 5. Click **Add**.
 The new credential is added to the Service credentials table.
 6. To see the api_key, username, password and kafka_brokers_sasl values, click the dropdown menu by Service credentials.

-###  Configuring the connection in Log Analysis to Event Streams
+###  Configuring the connection in Cloud Log to Event Streams
+Note : Verify [here](https://ondeck.console.cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-iam-service-auth-es&interface=ui ) whether required permission are present.
-1. Navigate to the IBM Log Analysis instance and click **Open Dashboard**.
+1. Navigate to the IBM Cloud Log instance and click **Open Dashboard**.
-2. Click the Settings icon.
+2. Click the Data Pipeline icon.
-3. Select **Streaming > Configuration**.
+3. Select **Streams > Add Stream**.
-4. Select Kafka as the streaming type, then enter the following information:
+4. Enter the following information:
-      - In the Username field, enter the `user` value from the Service credential.
-      - In the Password field, enter the `API key` or `Password` from the Service credential.
+   - In the Stream name field, enter the Stream name.
-      - In the Bootstrap Server URL section, enter the `kafka_brokers_sasl` values that are listed in the Service credential.
+   - In the Stream Url section, enter the `kafka_brokers_sasl` values that are listed in the Service credential.
-      **Note:** You must enter each URL as an individual entry.
-If you need to add additional URLs, click **Add another URL**.
-      - Enter the `topic` name that you  created earlier and then click **Save**.
+   - Enter the `topic` name that you  created earlier.
-      - Verify all of the information and click **Yes**.
-Then click **Start stream**.
+   - Verify all of the information and click **Create stream**.
-If you create more than one instance in same location and want to stream only the audit logs for a specific instance, then you need to add `Exclusion Rules` in Log-Analysis, as follows:

-1. Brows to the **Log-Analysis** dashboard.
-2. Click **Usage**.
-3. From the Usage dashboard, browse to **Exclusion Rules**.
-4. Click **Add Rule** and provide a rule name.
-5. Select the Host( For example: *ibm-cloud-databases-prod().
-6. Select **Apps**.
-You can include all of the instances for which you want to exclude audit log streaming.
-7. Leave the Query section blank.
-8. To see the traces of unstreamed logs in `Log-Analysis` dashboard, do not change the checkbox.
-9  Click **Save**.
-New rules might take a few minutes to take effect.

 ## 5. Limitations
 -  The Audit log does not contain a server IP.
 The default value for *server IP* is `0.0.0.0`.
 -  The following important fields cannot be mapped with PostgreSql logs:
-      - Source program
    - Client Hostname
 -  Success Audit logs for SELECT, INSERT, UPDATE, DELETE, DECLARE, TRUNCATE queries are not generated, but if those queries fail for some reason, then the appropriate Failure Log is captured in audit logs and in the Guardium Error Report.
--  Create database instanes in different regions.
+-  Create database instances in different regions.
 This is an IBM platform limitation where we can't create two Kafka streams from a single IBM Log Analysis.
 - Queries containing single line comments will not be parsed.
 - Multiline queries will not be parsed.